 President Iván Duque announced at night on March 20 that Colombia will have a mandatory nationwide quarantine from Tuesday, March 24 at 11:59 pm, until Monday, April 13 at midnight.

-But this quarantine in Colombia has been extended eight times and is now until September 1.
-So, the national quarantine in Colombia is now for 160 days.
+But this quarantine in Colombia has been extended eight times and is now until September 1 when the quarantine ends.
+So, the national quarantine in Colombia will be for a total of 160 days.

 Also, President Duque tweeted that “Essential activities, such as access to health services, purchase of food and medicine, access to banking and postal services, provision of essential public services and security services, among others, will be guaranteed.”
 We have a separate article about the quarantine in Colombia.

 Why Quarantine and Other Measures? – Flatten the Curve

 With a nationwide quarantine, Colombia is trying to avoid a rapid spike of coronavirus cases that could overwhelm the health care system in Colombia by “flattening the curve,” or spreading out the number of coronavirus cases over a longer period.

 Mitigation efforts like a quarantine, cancelling international flights, closing places where people congregate and limiting the size of events and quarantines are mitigation efforts that can reduce the number of daily cases and reduce pressure on the healthcare system in Colombia.